 For richer, for poorer…

 The first and most basic question is whether you want to combine your financial assets and estate plans.
 For older couples who plan to remarry, a prenuptial agreement can be a particularly useful tool that spells out what belongs to whom and how those assets will pass to heirs and beneficiaries.
-"A prenup can help ensure that both parties don't lose control of the assets they brought to the marriage," says Greenberg.
+"A prenup can help ensure that both parties don't lose control of the assets they brought to the marriage," Greenberg says.

 Deciding what to do with assets accumulated during the marriage is another issue that a prenup can help you control.
-Some states treat anything acquired by a married couple as community property, so your prenup should include a plan for dividing jointly held assets in the event of a death or a divorce, she adds.
-Work with a lawyer and a financial advisor to draft a prenup that addresses all your needs and concerns.
+Some states treat anything acquired by a married couple as community property, so your prenup should include a plan for dividing jointly held assets in the event of a death or a divorce, Greenberg adds.
+Work with a lawyer and a financial advisor to draft a prenup that addresses all of your needs and concerns.
 For couples who choose not to marry, a cohabitation agreement can provide some of the same protections.